michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 # Windows Subsystem for Linux Setup

-This is an in-depth, step-by-step guide for developers on how to get started with the Windows Subsystem for Linux.
+This is an in-depth, step-by-step guide for developers on how to get started with the Windows Subsystem for Linux, version 1.

 ![Microsoft and Linux](https://i.imgur.com/GOij8My.png)

 Check out the Microsoft docs on WSL for more information: https://docs.microsoft.com/en-us/windows/wsl/about

-Check here for docs on how to upgrade to [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-2---check-requirements-for-running-wsl-2)
+_**NOTE :**_ Since making this guide, Microsoft has released WSL version 2.
+Check here for the docs on how to install or upgrade to [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-2---check-requirements-for-running-wsl-2)

 ---